Independent Mississippi governor race tracker

 • Michael Watson is now a lieutenant-governor story, not a governor story: that is no longer rumor sorting, it is a public office-choice confirmation, and it removes one recurring ambiguity from the governor board.
 Read the Watson explainer.

-• Philip Gunn is now in the declared field: Magnolia Tribune and WLBT both covered Gunn's April 14 Clinton launch, which turns one of the site's biggest expected-entry questions into a confirmed candidate page and a more concrete GOP matchup.
-Read the Philip Gunn explainer.
+• Philip Gunn is now in the declared field: Magnolia Tribune and WLBT both covered Gunn's April 14 Clinton launch, and WAPT's April field roundup now treats that move as settled while keeping the rest of the top Republican board in the still-maybe-entering category.
+Read the Philip Gunn explainer, or compare what declared candidates are emphasizing so far.

 • The money race is already doing sorting work: even before the full launch season, campaign-finance filings help distinguish the upper tier from the rumor market, with the latest reachable annual reports showing roughly $3.8 million for Shad White, $3.55 million for Lynn Fitch, and $2.85 million for Delbert Hosemann in cash on hand.
 Read the money-race explainer.